ruuda/musium/docs/disks.md

    still acceptable even on a Raspberry Pi.
  * Resume decoding well in time to allow for the disk to spin up before the buffer runs out.

+## Indexing disk optimizations

+Indexing is typically <abbr>IO</abbr>-bound when the music library is not in the page cache.
+(And the only reason why it would be in the page cache, is because you indexed the library a moment ago.)
+Musium optimizes for this by indexing using many threads, to cause many parallel reads.
+This disk access pattern gives the operating system many <abbr>IO</abbr> operations to work with when minimizing seek distance.

+To make this optimization more effective, the <abbr>IO</abbr> queue of your disk should be sufficiently large.
+Set the size using e.g.

+    echo 2048 | sudo tee /sys/block/sda/queue/nr_requests

+A queue size of 2 versus 2048 can make a factor 2 difference in indexing time!

 ## The play database